As promised, I am now back for another entry of the Solo Traveler's Journal #8, continuing from our last part cycling through Soweto in Johannesburg.

 Seeing the lions.
 That's all I came here for.
 We went back to the treehouse, enjoying Castle beers around a camp fire, while exchanging more stories.
 I can never get enough of this.
 Imagine, instead of people going clubbing all the time, they set up a campfire and enjoy each others companies. :)

-Day 5: Morning Bush Walk and Blyde River Canyon (to be continued)
+Day 4: A Morning Bush Walk and Visiting Blyde River Canyon

 Our last day in the bush, we began with a 1 hour morning bush walk around the lodge (the lodge is inside a private reserve).